ruggeri/tech-notes/ai/deep-learning.md

 depends just on `\beta_k`, a single parameter.
 That means this is much easier to train.

 They talk about some pretraining approaches.
-Greedy pre-training has you train up to level `k`, and then use the outputs of this last layer as a fixed input to train layer `k+1`.
+Greedy *supervised* pre-training has you train up to level `k`, and then use the outputs of this last layer as a fixed input to train layer `k+1`.
+There are a number of ways: the original is to just train a one-layer network, then use the hidden activations as the input and train a second one-layer network.
+If you like, you can feed both the hidden representation *and* the original input.

 The theory on why this works is that the middle layers get better guidance of how they should organize themselves.

 Another approach is transfer learning: train for some tasks, and then use the output of the `k`th layer as input for another task.